 Chicago and the state of Illinois are not alone with these numbers and according to many personal injury attorney firms, “In some states, anywhere from 50% to 70% less miles (are driven), but the fatalities are up,” said NSC President and CEO Lorraine Martin.
 “We really need to get to the root cause and understand what the behavior is that’s causing this kind of disturbing spike in very severe crashes were owners have need the help from smash repairs Doncaster to take they cars out again.”

 Why the increase in traffic fatalities and severe injuries?
 A personal injury attorney believes drivers feel at liberty to drive at excessive speeds as very few others are on the road.
 Local Chicago officials believe they have seen an uptick in speeders since the shutdown.
 According to this personal injury lawyer the Chicago Department of Transportation warned of a 14% of increases speeders on city roadways.
 The Chicago Police Department and Illinois State Police said they’ve increased visibility and have some targeted patrol efforts.
 But Martin says road safety doesn’t just fall on law enforcement.

 Even if there are less drivers on the road, it is important to stay vigilant and aware of others on the road.
 There are many who believe they can speed and drive recklessly when no one else is out there.

-If you or a loved one has been seriously injured in a Chicago traffic accident or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.
+If you or a loved one has been seriously injured in Chicago car crash or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.